Megagig/pharma-care-saas/Implementation/DASHBOARD_IMPLEMENTATION_SUMMARY.md

 ## 🎉 Conclusion

-The enhanced Pharmacare dashboard has been successfully implemented with modern design principles, comprehensive functionality, and excellent user experience.
+The enhanced PharmacyCopilot dashboard has been successfully implemented with modern design principles, comprehensive functionality, and excellent user experience.
 The dashboard provides:

 1. **Real-time insights** into all key business metrics
 2. **Responsive design** that works seamlessly across all devices